Illegal Immigrant Workers’ Rights: What You Need to Know

 Title VII of the Civil Rights Act

 Title VII prohibits employment discrimination based on race, color, religion, sex, or national origin.
-This law applies to all workers, including undocumented immigrants.
+This law applies universally to all workers, including undocumented immigrants, ensuring that they are treated fairly and equitably in the workplace.

 Equal Pay Act

-The Equal Pay Act requires that men and women be given equal pay for equal work in the same establishment.
+The Equal Pay Act mandates that men and women receive equal pay for equal work performed within the same establishment.
+This law is essential for promoting gender equality and fairness in compensation practices.

 Americans with Disabilities Act (ADA)

-The ADA prohibits discrimination against individuals with disabilities and requires employers to provide reasonable accommodations.
+The ADA prohibits discrimination against individuals with disabilities and requires employers to provide reasonable accommodations to support their employees.
+This ensures that all workers, regardless of their abilities, have equal access to employment opportunities.

 Retaliation and Whistleblower Protections